tytydraco/yessleep/out/My_Friend_Sent_Me_a_Video_of_My_Death.md

-"March 30th – Another Package"
+"August" 30th – Another Package"

 The next morning, I found a manila envelope on my porch.